The publisher/executive editor and

 where Stacy worked with Doug Hass for the past decade.
 Though offered a

-contract by the new owner, Stacy preferred to pursue an enhanced role in a
+contract by the new owner, Stacy preferred to pursue an enhanced role

 partnership with countrymusicreport.com,